stetson06/tester-repository1/2022-01-23-causal-impact.md

 Earlier in the year, our client, a grocery retailer, ran a campaign to promote their new "Delivery Club" - an initiative that costs a customer $100 per year for membership, but offers free grocery deliveries rather than the normal cost of $10 per delivery.

-They want to understand if customers who did join the club have increased their spend in the three months following.
-The hypothesis is that, if customers are not paying for deliveries, they will be tempted to shop more frequently, and hopefully purchase more each time.
+They want to understand if customers who did join the club have increased their spending in the three months following.
+Their hypothesis is that, if customers are not paying for deliveries, they will be tempted to shop more frequently, and hopefully purchase more each time.

-The aim of this work is to understand and quantify the uplift in sales for customers that joined the club, over and above what they *would* have spent had the club not come into existence!
+The aim of this work is to understand and quantify the uplift in sales for customers who joined the club, over and above what they *would* have spent had the club not come into existence!

 <br>
 <br>